rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 You’ve learned that every reference has a lifetime and that you need to specify lifetime parameters for functions or structs that use references.
-However, in Chapter 4 we had a function in the “String Slices” section, which is shown again in Listing 10-26, that compiled without lifetime annotations.
+However, in Chapter 4 we had a function in Listing 4-9, which is shown again in Listing 10-26, that compiled without lifetime annotations.

 <span class="filename">Filename: src/lib.rs</span>